niklak/dom_query_by_example/src/manipulating-the-dom.md

     - The `remove` method deletes the elements matching the selector from the document.
 - **Replace with HTML**:
     - The `replace_with_html` method replaces the selected elements with new HTML.
 Note that the selection itself remains unchanged, but the document reflects the new content.
+- **Prepend HTML**
+    - The `prepend_html` method is used to add a new HTML node at the beginning of the existing selection.

 ## Renaming Elements Without Changing the Contents